mdo/mdoml/index.md

 # mdoml

 What if you could augment HTML5's current set of elements with your own?
-Well, as it turns out, you can.
+Well, as it turns out, you can. **mdoml** is an experiment in creating custom HTML elements based on today's most common interface design components.

-**mdoml**, or mdo markup language, is an experiment to augment HTML5's language with additional custom elements from some of interface design's most common patterns.
-It attempts to answer the question, *What if could HTML as a language look like if it had support for our most beloved components?*

-Create common design components with custom HTML elements instead of the (stereo)typical `<div>`-itis we often run into.
+Is this a bad idea?
+Maybe, but that depends on how you look at it.
+Sure, it doesn't validate, but it does create a more approachable compontentized design system.
+No more rules around writing classes a certain way—just create the components.

-Built by [@mdo](https://twitter.com/mdo).
-Learn more, suggest changes, or report bugs via [the GitHub repo](https://github.com/mdo/custom-elements).
+Learn more, suggest changes, or report bugs via [the GitHub repo](https://github.com/mdo/mdoml).

-## Premise

-Instead of reinventing the same design components again, let's use custom HTML elements with a bit of CSS to create an extended HTML design language.
-Put another way, let's augment the lack of element breadth in the HTML language.

-More specifically, there are questions I want to explore the answers to:

-* What kind of elements would we need to build?
-* Does this simplify the overall HTML or CSS?
-* Does team communication and productivity improve with this element-based system vs classes?
-* What could these common components be if they were natively supported?

-This might not be as practical as a more mature, well-thought out system, but I wanted to experiment the idea anyway.
+---

 ## Things to know

 * This isn't about Web Components.
 This is specifically about writing non-compliant, custom HTML tags as a shorthand.
-* This is for all modern browsers, and IE9+. **IE8 and below need help initializing custom HTML elements.** Consider using the HTML shim.
+* This is for all modern browsers, and IE9+. **IE8 and below need help initializing custom HTML elements.** [Consider using the HTML5 shiv.](https://github.com/aFarkas/html5shiv)
 * By design, custom HTML elements have no assumed semantics.
 For example, you gain obvious browser-backed advantages by using a `<form>` over a `<custom-form>` element. **Don't replace semantic elements.**
 * Because of that lack of browser-assumed semantics, theoretically there's no disadvantage with custom elements for many components.
 Instead of a `<div>` for dropdowns, `<dropdown>`s could be used with no discernable impact to accessibility.
 * **Custom elements are inline by default.** If you need a block-level element, you'll need to specify that in the CSS.
+* Accessibility-wise, you'll still need to include ARIA roles where appropriate.
+I've attempted to do so in a few of the examples below.

 ---

-## Potential concerns

-* Accessibility wise, where do we need the ARIA roles?
-Likely in all the same places as a `<div>`-based approach.
-* Does this perform well (enough?) in CSS benchmarks?
-* What about future HTML spec name collisions?

----

 ## Form groups

-Uses a custom `<formgroup>` element to contain, position, and align checkboxes and radios.
+The custom `<formgroup>` element automatically aligns immediate `<label>`s and their `<input>`s to create hanging checkboxes or radios.
+Text wrapping, stacking of inputs (without adding `display: block`), and alignment comes automatically.

 <formgroup>
   <label for="radio1">